-Above Cagli is another feast for the eyeballs in the form of the switchback climb of Monte Petrano, followed by a thrilling descent on service roads long ago turned to gravel and dust by frosts, rain and vehicle action.
+Above Cagli is the switchback climb of Monte Petrano, followed by a thrilling descent on service roads long ago turned to gravel and dust by frosts, rain and vehicle action.
 The trail meanders around in the shadow of the peaks of Petrano, Moria, Frontino and Nerone before briefly joining the provincial valley road (SP201 Pietralunga-Pianello) along the course of the Torrente Certano.
 Just after crossing back into Umbria, the route climbs again via gravel to above 800m, descending to the pretty hill town of Pietralunga at the head of the Valle del Carpina.
-The route rolls down this picturesque valley on an incredible gravel road (not track, road!) before climbing to Montone, another outrageously attractive Medieval borgo with panoramic views.
+The route rolls down this picturesque valley on an incredible gravel road (not track, road!) before climbing to Montone, another picturesque Medieval borgo with panoramic views.

 Finally, after crossing the Tiber, we return to the Niccone Valley and straddle its watershed with the neighbouring Torrente Seano, repeatedly gaining and losing altitude on steep gravel tracks (switchbacks are wonderful things and missed in their absence), some turned rough by water movement and jeep tyres, before finally descending to Mercatale di Cortona in a brief excursion into Tuscany.
 The loop is completed by crossing the Torrente Niccone, which forms the Umbria-Tuscany border, to Lisciano.